AWS Direct Connect: A Deep Dive for the SAP-C02 Exam

 Correct Answer: B

-- Two Direct Connections at Different Locations: Provides redundancy by ensuring that connectivity can continue through the other if one location fails.
+• Two Direct Connections at Different Locations: Provides redundancy by ensuring connectivity continues through the other location if one fails.

-- Link Aggregation Groups (LAG): Combines multiple connections into a single logical one, increasing bandwidth and providing fault tolerance.
+• Link Aggregation Groups (LAG): Combines multiple connections into a single logical connection, increasing bandwidth and providing fault tolerance.

-- MACsec Encryption: Offers layer two encryption, ensuring secure data transfer over the Direct Connect link and aligning with security requirements.
+• MACsec Encryption: Provides layer two encryption, ensuring secure data transfer over the Direct Connect link and meeting security requirements.

 Incorrect Options:

-- Option A: While it provides a VPN backup, relying on a single Direct Connect connection does not offer sufficient redundancy in case of failure.
+• Option A: While it provides a VPN backup, a single Direct Connect connection does not offer sufficient redundancy in case of failure.

-- Option C: Using multiple connections at the same location does not provide geographic redundancy, which is crucial for reliability.
+• Option C: Using multiple connections at the same location does not provide geographic redundancy, which is important for reliability.

-- Option D: Although it uses Transit Gateway for VPC management, relying on a single Direct Connect connection lacks redundancy.
+• Option D: Although it uses Transit Gateway for VPC management, a single Direct Connect connection lacks redundancy.
 Additionally, IPsec is not typically used directly over Direct Connect; MACsec is preferred for layer two encryption.

 Citations: